LuLim14/StyleTransferBot/README.md

 # StyleTransferBot

-It is a telegram bot that gets a fisrt picture (content picture) and second picture (style picture) and transfer the style from first to second.
+It is a telegram bot that gets a fisrt picture (content picture) and second picture (style picture) and transfer the style from second to first.

 # Quick demo